The Executive Vice-President of Ball is Exercising Options

-Yesterday it was reported that the Executive Vice-President of Ball (BLL), Scott C Morrison, exercised options to sell 5,758 BLL shares for a total transaction value of $506.8K.
+Yesterday it was reported that the Executive Vice-President of Ball (BLL), Lisa Ann Pauley, exercised options to sell 2,954 BLL shares for a total transaction value of $260K.

-In addition to Scott C Morrison, 8 other BLL executives reported Sell trades in the last month.
-Following this transaction Scott C Morrison’s holding in the company was decreased by 2% to a total of $45.43 million.
+In addition to Lisa Ann Pauley, 8 other BLL executives reported Sell trades in the last month.
+Following this transaction Lisa Ann Pauley’s holding in the company was decreased by 1% to a total of $45.54 million.

 See today’s analyst top recommended stocks >>